rogerkeays/vimjournal/README.md

     your chess sponsorship agreement with openmarkets will be novated to fnz custodians (australia) pty ltd

-In VIM you will use <TAB> to open and close detailed records, making it easy to scan large amounts of information.
+In VIM you use TAB to open and close expanded records, making it easier to scan large amounts of information.

+## Log Format

 The basic format of the records are:

     YYYYMMDD_HHMM |[rating] [title] [tags]
+    [content]

-Rating is one of `* + = - x` in order of highest to lowest.
-Tags begin with a special character and have the following intended uses:
+The start of a new record indicates the end of the last one. `Rating` is one of `* + = - x` from highest to lowest. `Tags` begin with a special character and have the following intended usage:

     prefix   scope   usage
     ------------------------------------------------------